seanpringle/factropy/README.md

 IMHO Factorio's top-down 2D view is more comfortable than Satisfactory's first-person or the Dyson Sphere Program's third-person view, and the Factorio build grid is simpler to use than other approaches too.
 So Factropy is still largely about building a base that spreads over flat ground on a fixed grid.
 The use of 3D is in specific areas where it seems worthwhile:

 * **Hills**.
 Instead of ore patches we have hills and mountains which contain minable resources.
 Instead of laying out a grid of Factorio _mining drills_ and belts to cover every bit of an ore patch, which gets boring, a few well-placed Factropy _miners_ can eventually tunnel throughout their local hill and extract all available resources.
-Hills also get in the way of the base a lot more than ore patches and require significant effort to build around or flatten.
+Hills also get in the way of base expansion in a non-arbitrary way (looking at you, Factorio cliffs!) requiring careful thought to build around or ultimately flatten out.

 * **Lakes**.
 Technically Factropy lakes have underwater topography too.
 Nothing done with it so far but some vague ideas about oil rigs and underwater resource extraction; dredging, drilling etc.